skip navigation

 Scheduling

 Who Can Join the League.
 For purposes of hosting a meet, the League will consider any community, association or team that is within a one-hour's driving distance of at least ten other members with teams at a corresponding ability level in the gender/grade level(s) in question.
 Associations can field multiple teams at each grade level.
 For grades eight through four, it is up to local associations whether multiple entries for a given grade are divided evenly as to ability, or are assembled on an "A", "B" and/or "C" basis.
-Communities which do not have sufficient qualified members within a one hour drive, will be allowed to play in meets if space is available, but will not be allowed to host a League meet.
+Communities which do not have sufficient qualified members within a one hour drive, will be allowed to play in meets, but will not be allowed to host a League meet.

 Fourth grade teams will have two options for meet formatting:

-Meets where participation is limited to 4th grade teams only.
+• Meets where participation is limited to 4th grade teams only.
 Fourth grade teams that can't fill their schedule with 4th grade meets (because there aren't sufficient hosts or opponents) must declare on their Team Enrollment Form whether they want to play in 5th grade meets or play fewer meets.

 Fourth grade competitive meets will be organized only in the months of January and February.
 While the majority of regular 5th grade meets will take place in January and February, some 5th grade meets will also be scheduled in December and March.